icode198/react-native-jobboard/README.md

 <img src="https://github.com/goff-studio/react-native-jobboard/blob/master/src/assets/screens/suggestion.png?raw=true" width="250">

 # Job Board
-It's a Skill Assessment projects.
+It's a Skill Assessment project.

 ## What recruiter asked
 Imagine you have a bike and a driving license.
 You also found a job board with a list of companies offering a job.
 To get the job, you need to fulfill some requirements.
 There are 100.000 companies on the job board, 10 examples are as follows: